NFL RedZone: Touchdown montage and sign-off

-The network's broadcast day ends when the final Sunday afternoon game concludes, or at 8:00 p.m.
-(Eastern).
+As the 4:05/4:25 p.m. "late" games begin to arrive at their conclusions, coverage will narrow down to the remaining games still ongoing.
+When the moment arrives at which there is only one game left being played, coverage will change depending on whether viewers are in the United States or outside the country.
+For those in the United States, they will be instructed by the host that they will need to switch to the applicable network to watch that game to its conclusion.
+This rule applies even in the rare event that the only game remaining is a regional broadcast (4:05 p.m. start) on the non-doubleheader network (and thus still be on the out-of-market NFL Sunday Ticket package), which has on at least one occasion led to the host unintentionally providing misleading information about that game's availability.
+International viewers are instead switched directly to the remaining game's network feed to its conclusion, irrespective of its competitiveness.

 At the conclusion of the coverage, an edited montage of every touchdown scored throughout the afternoon is aired.
 Until 2018, due to contractual obligations, RedZone was required to sign off no later than 8:00 p.m., even if a late afternoon game(s) was still in progress; this was due to avoid a conflict with NBC's Sunday night game broadcast.
-This was rectified in the 2019 season, such that any game that ends after 8:00 p.m. would continue airing on RedZone until its conclusion.
+This was rectified in the 2019 season, such that any game that ends after 8:00 p.m. would continue airing on RedZone until its conclusion, provided that there is still more than 1 game in progress.
 If the RedZone signs-off with inadequate time for the touchdown montage (which can vary from 5–10 minutes in duration), it will be posted online instead.
 At the onset, the total number of touchdowns for the afternoon by type (offensive, defensive, and special teams) is listed on a graphic, with a running tally for the entire season also shown.

 In some cases, when games are running close to the 8:00 p.m. deadline, the touchdown montage has been shown in a split-screen format.
 The montage is shown in a prominent square with audio, while the game still being played is shown in a lesser square in the corner of the screen without audio.
-This is done particularly when the game still being played is a nationally-televised game – a situation in which most viewers in most markets across the country (per NFL television rules) could simply switch to CBS or FOX to watch the game to its conclusion.
+This is done particularly when the game still being played is a nationally televised game – a situation in which most viewers in most markets across the country (per NFL television rules) could simply switch to CBS or FOX to watch the game to its conclusion.